-The Julius Streicher Case as part of Module 4, provides a way to understand both—and can give students a broader context to understand the Holocaust.
+The Julius Streicher Case as part of Module 4, Crimes Against Humanity, provides a way to understand both—and can give students a broader context to understanding the Holocaust.

 Total run time is 16 minutes.

 Julius Streicher, publisher and editor of Der Stürmer and other rabidly anti-Semitic propaganda, was tried at Nuremberg, convicted and hanged.